Font Size:

 After you submit your 811 request, MVEA’s contractor USIC, along with your other potential utility providers (gas, electric, cable TV, phone, etc.), will receive a notification from Colorado 811 and will contact you.

-Step 3: Have Private Lines Located by A Private Locate Company
+Step 3: Have Private Lines Located by a Private Locate Company

 Step 4: Confirm All Lines are Marked